mnett0/CryptoMoneyTicker/README.md

 ## Update v1.1

-Now you can follow 5 crypto-currencies of your choice but without bitmap, you can always add it.
+Now you can follow 5 crypto-currency of your choice but without bitmap, you can always add it.
 They are already available for Bitcoin, Ethereum, Ripple, Litecoin and Dash.

 Bitmap support in 16 bit.

 ## Description

-This a small screen for your desktrop or somewhere else, it allows to follow 5 of your favorites crypto-currencies.
+This a small screen for your desktrop or somewhere else, it allows to follow 5 of your favorites crypto-currency.

 Data are collected via the API of the site [CoinMarketCap](https://coinmarketcap.com) and are updated every 5 minutes.

-The display changes of crypto-currencies every minute.
+The display changes of crypto-currency every minute.
 You can change this delay but do not exceed 30 updates per minute.

 ### Materials